Angela Lansbury: Personal life and death

 Lansbury was a cousin of the Postgate family, including the animator and activist Oliver Postgate.
-She was also a cousin of the academic and novelist Coral Lansbury, whose son Malcolm Turnbull was Prime Minister of Australia from 2015 to 2018.
+She was also a cousin of the actor Kate (Geraghty) Lansbury, and of the novelist Coral Lansbury, whose son Malcolm Turnbull was Prime Minister of Australia from 2015 to 2018.

 As a young actress, Lansbury was a self-professed homebody, who commented that she loved housekeeping.
 She preferred to spend quiet evenings with her friends inside her house because she did not like to engage in Hollywood nightlife.
 Her hobbies at the time included reading, riding, playing tennis, cooking, and playing the piano; she also had a keen interest in gardening.
 She cited F. Scott Fitzgerald as her favourite author, and Roseanne and Seinfeld among her favourite television shows.
 Lansbury was an avid letter writer who wrote letters by hand and made copies of all of them.
 At Howard Gotlieb's request, Lansbury's papers are housed at the Howard Gotlieb Archival Research Center at Boston University.

 Lansbury brought up her children as Episcopalians, but they were not members of a congregation.
 She stated, "I believe that God is within all of us, that we are perfect, precious beings, and that we have to put our faith and trust in that."
 She supported Britain's Labour Party, to which she had family ties, and the US Democratic Party; she described herself as a "Democrat from the ground up" to quash online rumours that she endorsed the Republican Party.
 She also supported various charities, particularly those combating domestic abuse and rehabilitating drug users.
 In the 1980s, she also supported charities combating HIV/AIDS.

 Lansbury was a chain smoker in early life, but quit smoking in the mid-1960s.
-In 1976 and 1987, she underwent cosmetic surgery on her neck to prevent it from broadening with age.
+In 1976 and 1987, she underwent cosmetic surgery on her neck.
 During the 1990s, she began to suffer from arthritis.
 Lansbury underwent hip replacement surgery in May 1994, followed by knee replacement surgery in 2005.

+Lansbury died in her sleep at her home in the Brentwood neighborhood of Los Angeles on October 11, 2022, at the age of 96.